-Out-of-Network Provider Services Generally, non-emergent care services provided by out-of-network providers are not covered.
+Generally, non-emergent care services provided by out-of-network providers are not covered.
 However, you or your in-network provider may ask for a prior authorization to cover the out-of-network provider at the in-network benefit level if the services are medically necessary and only available from an out-of-network provider.
 You or your in- network provider must ask for prior authorization before you receive the services.
 You will need to reach out to your in-network provider to have them submit the appropriate forms.
 You may also initiate the process yourself by calling the toll-free customer support number on the back of your ID card.
 When we receive your request, we will confirm there are no in-network providers who can provide the requested services.
 If there is an in- network provider available, your prior authorization request for coverage of services from an out-of-network provider will not be authorized.
-Please Note: It is your responsibility to get prior authorization for any services that require it when you see a provider that is out-of- network.
+Out-of-Network Provider Services Note: It is your responsibility to get prior authorization for any services that require it when you see a provider that is out-of- network.
 If you do not ask for prior authorization, and the plan covers the service, you will have to pay a penalty.
 The penalty amount is 50% of the allowed amount.
 However, you will not have to pay more than \$1,500 penalty per occurrence.
-You also have to pay your cost-share. include the following: A statement explaining how the provider has unique skills or provides unique services that are medically necessary for your care, and that are not reasonably available from an in-network provider, and Medical records needed to support the request.
+You also have to pay your cost-share.
+The prior authorization request for an out-of-network provider must include the following: A statement explaining how the provider has unique skills or provides unique services that are medically necessary for your care, and that are not reasonably available from an in-network provider, and Medical records needed to support the request.
 If the out-of-network services are authorized, the plan will cover the service.
 However, in addition to the cost shares, an out-of-network provider can bill you for any amounts over the allowed amount if the provider does not have a contract with us, except for emergency services, covered air ambulance services, or as prohibited by law.
 Amounts over the allowed amount do not count toward your plan deductible and out-of-pocket maximum.
 Out-of-network providers can be covered without prior authorization for emergency services, urgent care, and hospital admissions for a medical emergency.
 This includes hospital admissions for emergency drug or alcohol detox or for childbirth.
 Exceptions to Prior Authorization for Out-of- Network Providers If you are admitted to an out-of-network hospital due to an emergency condition, those services are always covered.
 We will continue to cover those services until you are medically stable and can safely transfer to an in-network hospital.
-Emergency services furnished by an out-of- network provider will be reimbursed on the same basis as a network provider and you will not be billed for charges above the allowed amount under the Balance Billing Protection Act (BBPA) and No Surprises Act (NSA).
+Emergency services furnished by an out-of- network provider will be reimbursed in compliance with applicable laws.
 If you choose to stay in the out-of-network hospital after you are medically stable and can safely transfer to an in-network hospital, you may be subject to additional charges which may not be covered by your plan, including charges above the allowed amount.